neekfenwick/soundexsearch/README.md

 ### Insufficient Privileges

-If your user doesn't have suitable permissions to create the database entities required by Sounded Search, you should see a sensible error message in your admin header like this:
+If your user doesn't have suitable permissions to create the database entities required by Soundex Search, you should see a sensible error message in your admin header like this:

 ![Checking if we have CREATE PROCEDURE permission. - (1044): Access denied for user 'myuser'@'localhost' to database 'zencart'](resources/install_error.webp)

-In this case, you either have to ask your system admin to grant your Zen Cart database user (in this example, `myuser`@`localhost`) privileges, or you will not be able to run the addon.
+In this case, you must ask your system admin to grant your Zen Cart database user (in this example, `myuser`@`localhost`) privileges, or you will not be able to run the addon.
+Especially on shared hosting, you may find your username only has basic priviliges to query data or make basic modifications to the database structure.
+On top of these more priviliges, these extra priviliges required by this addon will be something like: `CREATE ROUTINE`, `ALTER ROUTINE`, `EXECUTE`, `TRIGGER`.

 # Uninstalling

 If you wish to remove this addon from your shop, you can delete its files from your Zen Cart filesystem, but it will have left some database entities in your system.
 These should not cause any problems, but there's no point leaving them there.
 You should run the `soundex_search_uninstall.php` script as a Zen Cart Superuser, but first you should remove the `init_soundex_search.php` script and its related config file, otherwise it is likely to automatically re-install the addon as soon as you have removed it.

-- remove or rename the `YOUR_ADMIN/includes/init_includes/init_soundex_search.php` and `YOUR_ADMIN/includes/auto_loaders/config.sounded_search.php` files.
+1. remove or rename the `YOUR_ADMIN/includes/init_includes/init_soundex_search.php` and `YOUR_ADMIN/includes/auto_loaders/config.soundex_search.php` files.
 You can simply rename them and add 'xxx' to the start of their filenames.  *Leave the rest of the files in place, as they are required for the next step*
-- run the uninstall script by entering it into your web browser as if it were an admin page, for example: `https://my-shop.com/YOUR_ADMIN/index.php?cmd=soundex_search_uninstall`
+2. run the uninstall script by entering it into your web browser as if it were an admin page, for example: `https://my-shop.com/YOUR_ADMIN/index.php?cmd=soundex_search_uninstall`

 You should see a series of 'success' messages in the header.
 Once everything is cleaned up, it is safe to delete the files installed when you copied the files from the distribution zip file.
 At the time of writing, these are: